alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 ## InvokeConclusion

-In this article, I briefly take a look at different JVM bytecode instruction for methods invocation and how JVM handles methods invocation and execution; also to get a taste of `invokedynamic` instruction and how it could be exploited by dynamic languages implementations on Java Virtual Machine.
-For those who are interested in the more detailed explanation, I suggest you read [a blog post from Charles Nutter, who is a core JRuby developer](http://blog.headius.com/2008/09/first-taste-of-invokedynamic.html), and, of course, [two article from John Rose,](https://blogs.oracle.com/jrose/method-handles-in-a-nutshell) [who is a virtual machine architect at Oracle](https://blogs.oracle.com/jrose/dynamic-invocation-in-the-vm).
-By all means, there are a lot of things going inside a JVM when it handles a method invocation and this article scratches the surface of the complex machinery that happens under the hood of Java Virtual Machine.
+In this article, we had a brief look at different JVM bytecode instructions for method invocation and how JVM handles  execute it; also we got a taste of `invokedynamic` instruction and how it could be exploited by dynamic languages implementations on Java Virtual Machine.
+For those who are interested in the more detailed explanation, I suggest reading [a blog post from Charles Nutter, who is a core JRuby developer](http://blog.headius.com/2008/09/first-taste-of-invokedynamic.html), and, of course, [two article from John Rose,](https://blogs.oracle.com/jrose/method-handles-in-a-nutshell) [who is a virtual machine architect at Oracle](https://blogs.oracle.com/jrose/dynamic-invocation-in-the-vm).
+By all means, there are a lot of things going inside a JVM when it handles a method invocation and this article just scratches the surface of the complex machinery that happens under the hood of Java Virtual Machine.